oracle-samples/knife-oci/README.md

 ## Setting the Compartment

 Each BMCS command requires a compartment ID, which will default to the root compartment.
-If you do not have the correct permissions and you do not specify a different compartment, then you will receive an authorization error.
+If you do not have the correct permissions then you will receive an authorization error.

-A compartment ID can be provided with each BMCS command using `--compartment-id`, or it can be provided in your knife.rb.
-If a compartment ID is set in both places, then the ID specified in the command will take precedence.
+A compartment ID can be provided in your knife.rb.

 ## Knife.rb values